 No-fault insurance does not require knowledge of who caused the accident.
-If you are liable for an accident in a no-fault state, your insurance company will pay for damages done to your vehicle, property inside of the car and personal injuries from the accident.
+If you are liable for an accident in a no-fault state, your insurance company will pay for damages done to your vehicle, property inside of the car, and personal injuries from the accident.
 The downside of no-fault insurance is that to receive damages from your insurance company, you will have to file an insurance claim against your own insurance.
-Even if you are not the at-fault driver, your insurance premiums will raise.
-Pain and suffering, loss of affection and other mental distress are not covered under no-fault insurance so if you are seeking damages for these injuries, you won’t be able to.
+Even if you are not the at-fault driver, your insurance premiums will rise.
+Pain and suffering, loss of affection, and other mental distress are not covered under no-fault insurance so if you are seeking damages for these injuries, you won’t be able to.

 Can I Still Sue an At-Fault Driver in a No-Fault State?

 In some states, your no-fault insurance carrier will request that you file a mini “tort” against the other driver who is at-fault for the car accident.
 You will receive a small amount of $500-$1,000 that if awarded will be deducted from your insurance’s damage payout.
-Aside from this, at-fault driver’s in no-fault states cannot usually be sued.
+Aside from this, the at-fault driver’s in no-fault states cannot usually be sued.
 The only way that another driver can be sued is if an injured driver’s damages surpass a certain monetary or “serious injury” threshold, but this is only for property and personal injury damages.
 If you have any pain and suffering or loss of affection damages, you cannot sue the other driver to recover these damages.
 The thresholds for suing another driver for monetary damages in a no-fault state is as follows: